nowhereman999/BASIC-To-6809/README.md

 For more info check out the blog post here: https://wordpress.com/post/nowhereman999.wordpress.com/5054

+V 2.13
+- Added SDCPLAY command to let you play audio files directly off the CoCo SDC

 V 2.12
 - Added GET and PUT commands, added option for PUT command to use the usual PSET (default), PRESET, AND, OR, NOT but also added
   XOR

 V 2.11
 - Tweaked PLAY command, had problems with Quoted PLAY string